 Health and cycling

-- Without action, 60% of men, 50% of women and 25% of children will be obese by 2050 in the UK – and cost the NHS £10 billion p.a.
+- Without action, 60% of men, 50% of women and 25% of children could be obese by 2050 in the UK, at a cost of £10 billion p.a. to the NHS.

-Cycling UK View (formal statement of Cycling UK's policy):
+Cycling UK View

 - There is good evidence that cycling’s health benefits far outweigh the risks involved and that the more people who cycle, the safer it becomes – the ‘safety in numbers’ effect.

-- Cycling is also a benign mode of transport, causing negligible harm to others.
+- Cycling is also a benign mode of transport causing negligible harm to others.
 Hence a switch from motorised travel to cycling would improve road safety for all by reducing road danger.

 - Placing the onus solely on cyclists to protect themselves from injury does not tackle the risks they face at source.
 Health professionals should therefore remain cautious about cycle safety campaigns that focus on personal protective equipment.